Wave-particle duality employing quantum coherence in superposition with non-orthogonal pointers: Free States and Free Operations

 \subsection{Characterization of NOMIO}

 For two different orthonormal bases in a given state space, it is always possible to go from one to the other via a suitably chosen unitary operation.
-However, since unitary operations preserve the inner product between basis vectors, it is not possible to construct a unitary operation $U$, on a single system, which maps an orthonormal basis $\lbrace |b_{i}\ket \rbrace$ to a normalized but non-orthogonal linearly independent basis $\lbrace |\tilde{b}_{i}\ket \rbrace$, that can be called as the \emph{target basis}.
+However, since unitary operations preserve the inner product between basis vectors, it is not possible to construct a unitary operation $U$, on a single system, which maps an orthonormal basis $\lbrace |b_{i}\ket \rbrace$ to a normalized but non-orthogonal linearly independent basis $\lbrace |\tilde{b}_{i}\ket \rbrace$, that can be called the \emph{target basis}.
 (By a non-orthogonal set of vectors, we will mean that at least one pair of vectors from the set is non-orthogonal.)
-If the magnitudes of inner products between all pair of initial basis vectors are less than those between the corresponding pairs among the vectors in the target basis, we can overcome this difficulty, deterministically, by adding an ancilla (say, A) to the system denoted by S and performing a joint unitary operation on them followed by tracing out of the ancilla.
+If the magnitudes of inner products between all pairs of initial basis vectors are less than those between the corresponding pairs among the vectors in the target basis, we can overcome this difficulty, deterministically, by adding an auxiliary system (say, A) to the system denoted by S and performing a joint unitary operation on them followed by tracing out of the auxiliary system.
+Such a representation would imply that the corresponding operation is physical.
 An explicit example of such operations is discussed later.
-We call such operations as \emph{forward BC operations}. \\
+We call such operations \emph{forward BC operations}.